acids-ircam/ddsp_pytorch/README.md

 ## Real-time implementation

-You can see the real-time PureData + TouchOSC bow made by [Antoine](http://github.com/caillonantoine) in action at [https://www.youtube.com/watch?v=U2ZXANU9EQg](https://www.youtube.com/watch?v=U2ZXANU9EQg)
+You can see the real-time PureData + TouchOSC bow made by [Antoine](http://github.com/caillonantoine) in action on [Youtube](https://www.youtube.com/watch?v=U2ZXANU9EQg)

 ## Examples